rajatcse1/react-movie-catalog/README.md

 12. Thinking In React
 13. Accessibility
 14. Code-Splitting
-  - lazy loading of components
+  	- lazy loading of components in a page (except default one like error boundary)
+	- lazy load routes components
+	- reexport non named components for using lazy loading
 15. Context
 	- passing data from top most component to leaf label components
 17. Error Boundaries
   	- capture error and show fallback view
 18. Forwarding Refs
 	- on click of button in parent, child function to be invoked ( access of child function through ref)
 19. Fragments
   	- grouping of childrent components without physical DOM
 20. Higher-Order Components
 	-   showing a loader, while a component waits for data
 	-   Conditionally rendering components